 The Bumthang valley lies at an altitude of 2600 meters.
 This valley is the religious heartland of Bhutan and home to some of the oldest Buddhist temples.
 Tales of Guru Padmasambhava and his reincarnates Known as Lingpas, still linger around Bumthang.

-Legend has it that when the Lamas assembled to decide on a site for Jakar Dzong, a big white bird rose suddenly in the air and settled on a spur of the hill and it was here that `Castle of the white bird` was built.
-The building itself is surrounded with an impressive wall approximately one mile in circumference, in its center, a tower soars nearly 150 feet into the air.
+Legend has it that when the Lamas assembled to decide on a site for Jakar Dzong, a big white bird rose suddenly in the air and settled on a spur of the hill and it was here that the `Castle of the white bird` was built.
+The building itself is surrounded by an impressive wall approximately one mile in circumference, in its centre, a tower soars nearly 150 feet into the air.

 What to see in Bumthang